 “Three questions for three questions?”
 Terra asks.

 Not really.
 His heart beats hard and fast as he wipes a sweaty palm on his pantleg.
 His other hand stays where it is, keeping the wound on his finger pressed to the paper.
-This is the first time he’s interacted with a fae other than Puck, but in any given setting, the middle of a crowded lunch room is probably his safest for such an experiment.
+This is the first time he’s interacted with any faerie other than Puck, but the middle of a crowded lunch room is likely the safest opportunity for such an experiment.
 As long as he’s careful with his words, that is.

 Puck, meanwhile, walks in slow circles around their table, humming to himself.
 The other fae doesn’t seem to have noticed him, which is encouraging.
-It means that Puck wasn’t just boasting when he implied that he’s stronger than most of his kind, and likely more than those who got exiled to the human world, like any at the school probably were.
+It means that Puck wasn’t just boasting when he implied that he’s stronger than most of his kind, and likely more powerful than those who got exiled to the human world, especially if they spend their time in a high school.

 Or maybe she’s just pretending not to notice him, and the humming is some secret language.
 Either way, all Terra can do is take a chance and hope to learn something.